26zl/PleaseTweakWindows/README.md

 Build.bat
 ```

-After the script finishes, you will find the installer ZIP file (e.g., `PleaseTweakWindows-1.0-win-x64.zip`) directly in the project folder.
-Unzip it and run the `PleaseTweakWindows.exe` installer.
+When finished, the installer ZIP (e.g., `PleaseTweakWindows-1.0-win-x64.zip`) will be in the project root.
+Unzip it and run the contained `PleaseTweakWindows.exe`.

 ---

 ## Contributing

-Pull requests are welcome.
-If you want to contribute, please open an issue or submit a pull request.
-Contributions related to optimizing tweaks, improving the UI, or adding security features are appreciated.
+Pull requests are welcome!
+If you want to contribute, please open an issue or submit a PR.
+Contributions related to:
+- Optimizing tweaks
+- Improving the UI
+- Adding new security or privacy features

+…are especially appreciated.

 ---